OsherElhadad/Deep-Learning--Generate-Monet-paintings/README.md

 ### Introduction

 Our project involves utilizing deep learning techniques to create Monet-inspired images from photographs.
-To achieve this, we acquired a dataset from 'kaggle' (we participated in deep learning kaggle competition) containing both Monet's artworks and regular photographs.
+To achieve this, we acquired a dataset from 'kaggle' (we participated in a deep learning kaggle competition) containing both Monet's artworks and regular photographs.
 We then proceeded to train multiple models using this dataset.
 The project is composed of two phases: training and testing, and it explores two distinct image style transfer architectures: cycleGAN and neural style transfer.

 ## Colab notebook structure: